 Rainforest Rescue Helps the Daintree National Park Grow

-Yesterday Rainforest Rescue gifted a property to the Qld Department of Environment and Heritage Protection that bordered on the Daintree National Park, effectively growing the size of the Park.
+Yesterday Rainforest Rescue helped the Daintree National park grow by gifting a property to the Qld Department of Environment and Heritage Protection that borders the Daintree National Park.

 The decision on part of our Board means a cost-saving whilst ensuring permanent protection of the rainforest through its inclusion within the boundaries of the Daintree National Park.